ejucovy/flunc-webrunner/README.txt

 Configuring the server
 ======================

-The flunc-webrunner server uses Paste Deploy for configuration.
+The fluncrunner server uses Paste Deploy for configuration.

 A sample configuration, suitable for forking, can be found in